pattichis/lineart/README.md

 * Generate frames using line art
 * Create a video animation using line art

+# Contact information
+If you have any questions or need any more information about this project, feel free to contact any of the Co-PIs of the project!

+Marios S. Pattichis was the lead PI for the project.
+He is a Professor in the Department of Electrical and Computer Engineering at the University of New Mexico.
+He can be reached at [pattichi@unm.edu](mailto:pattichi@unm.edu).

+Sylvia Celed&oacute;n-Pattichis was a Co-PI for the project.
+She is a Professor in the Department of Curriculum and Instruction at the University of Texas at Austin.
+She can be reached at [sylvia.celedon@austin.utexas.edu](mailto:sylvia.celedon@austin.utexas.edu).

+Carlos L&oacute;pez-Leiva was a Co-PI for the project.
+He is a Professor Language, Literacy, and Sociocultural Studies at the University of New Mexico.
+He can be reached at [callopez@unm.edum](mailto:callopez@unm.edu).

+The UNM project website is at [estrella.unm.edu](https://estrella.unm.edu).

-## Acknowledgement
+# Acknowledgement
 Some of the material is based upon work supported by the [National Science Foundation under Grant No. 1949230](https://www.nsf.gov/awardsearch/show-award/?AWD_ID=1949230).
-Any opinions, findings, conclusions, or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the National Science Foundation.
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the National Science Foundation.